alexbalak21/React-WYSIWYG/README.md

 ## Customization

 You can customize the toolbar, styles, and editor behavior by modifying the `Editor.tsx` component and related CSS files.
+The editor and toolbar come with default styles for both light and dark modes, but you can override them as needed.

 ## License